RevenueCat/purchases-ios/Contributing/CONTRIBUTING.md

 This installs [Homebrew](https://brew.sh/), and then [SwiftLint](https://github.com/realm/SwiftLint).
 After, it links in our pre-commit hook to run swiftlint.
 That saves you time so you don't have to wait for our CI to do it ⏱.

+#### 4. Check out the Style Guide.
+The [Swift Style Guide](./SwiftStyleGuide.swift) illustrates the code style used across the project!

 #### 5. Build something!

 Use our [Swift Style Guide](./SwiftStyleGuide.swift) to ensure that the style is consistent with the rest of the codebase.
 This is pretty subjective, so don't get too stressed about it.
 If there's any issue, we'll suggest a change.